 Binus Business Review (BBR) was a local journal that is created as an internal journal of Bina Nusantara lecturer.
 BBR was a biannual journal published in May and November.
 The first number of the journal was published on May 2014 and it accommodated 40 articles.
 The second number of the journal was published on November 2014 and it accommodated 22 articles.

-Binus Business Review (BBR) became the national journal with the first publishing of an article from outside source.
+Binus Business Review (BBR) became the national journal with the first publishing of an article from abroad.
 BBR also became triannual journal published in May, August, and November.
-The first number of the journal was published on May 2015 and it accomodated 15 articles.
+The first number of the journal was published on May 2015 and it accommodated 15 articles.
 The second number of the journal was published in August 2015 and it accommodated 15 articles.
 The third number was published in November 2015 and it accommodated 15 articles.
 BBR also became indexed in Directory of Open Access Journal (DOAJ), Academic Research Index (Research BIB), and Google Scholar.

 Binus Business Review (BBR) aims to become an international journal.
 BBR begins to look for the international editor, reviewer, author.
 BBR is only accept full English article.

 Binus Business Review (BBR) has been submitted to Scopus for inclusion and RistekDIKTI for national accreditation.
 The journal also indexed in Microsoft Academic Search, ASEAN Citation Index, and Neliti.